Extraordinary Faith, Everyday Obedience

 And then—400 years of prophetic silence.

 Where was this sun of righteousness?
 Who would bring the healing God promised?
 The people waited.
-Generation after generation, they held onto a hope they couldn't yet see.
+Generation after generation, they held onto a hope they could not yet see.

-If Exile & Return showed us what it looks like to build a life of faith, Romans shows us how that life is possible.
-Paul’s letter is a powerful, sweeping theological explanation — it is also the most personal news we'll ever receive: the God who saves us also transforms us day by day, from the inside out.
+If Exile & Return showed us what it looks like to build a life of faith, Romans: From Guilt to Grace shows us how that life is possible.
+Paul’s letter is a powerful, sweeping theological explanation.
+It is also the most personal news we will ever receive: the God who saves us also transforms us day by day, from the inside out.

 The Journey God Offers in Romans

-From guilt to grace: Because the gospel isn't self-help or human wisdom but the power of God that actually saves.
-"I am not ashamed of the gospel, because it is the power of God that brings salvation to everyone who believes."
-(Romans 1:16)
+From guilt to grace: The gospel is not self-help or human wisdom but the power of God that actually saves.
+With Paul we can say, “I am not ashamed of the gospel, because it is the power of God that brings salvation to everyone who believes” (Romans 1:16).

-From performance to peace: Because we are declared righteous by faith in Christ, not by what we do, and that changes everything.
-"Since we have been justified through faith, we have peace with God through our Lord Jesus Christ."
-(Romans 5:1)
+From performance to peace: We are declared righteous by faith in Christ, not by what we do, and that changes everything: “Since we have been justified through faith, we have peace with God through our Lord Jesus Christ” (Romans 5:1).

-From death to life: Because sin earns death, but grace gives life.
-"The wages of sin is death, but the gift of God is eternal life in Christ Jesus our Lord."
-(Romans 6:23)
+From death to life: Sin earns death, but grace gives life: “The wages of sin is death, but the gift of God is eternal life in Christ Jesus our Lord” (Romans 6:23).

-From condemnation to confidence: Because for those who trust in Christ, the verdict has already been given, and it’s ‘not guilty.’
-“There is now no condemnation for those who are in Christ Jesus."
-(Romans 8:1)
+From condemnation to confidence: For those who trust in Christ, the verdict has already been given, and it is “not guilty.”
+We learn in Romans that “there is now no condemnation for those who are in Christ Jesus” (Romans 8:1).

-From fear to faith: Because in Christ, we no longer need to fear God’s wrath but can run freely to our Father who loves us.
-"The Spirit you received brought about your adoption to sonship.
-And by him we cry, 'Abba, Father.'"
-(Romans 8:15)
+From fear to faith: In Christ we no longer need to fear God’s wrath but can run freely to our Father who loves us, knowing that “the Spirit you received brought about your adoption to sonship.
+And by him we cry, ‘Abba, Father’” (Romans 8:15).

-From separation to security: Because nothing in heaven, earth, or hell can come close to the power of Christ’s steadfast love.
-“Neither death nor life… nor anything else in all creation will be able to separate us from the love of God."
-(Romans 8:38–39)
+From separation to security: Nothing in heaven, earth, or hell can come close to the power of Christ’s steadfast love: “Neither death nor life, … nor anything else in all creation, will be able to separate us from the love of God” (Romans 8:38-39).

 From striving to surrender: Because Christ fulfilled what the law demanded, believers can rest in His righteousness.
-“Christ is the culmination of the law so that there may be righteousness for everyone who believes."
-(Romans 10:4)
+In fact, “Christ is the culmination of the law so that there may be righteousness for everyone who believes” (Romans 10:4).

-From self-focus to service: Because a life transformed by God’s mercy naturally becomes a life poured out for God’s glory and others’ good.
-“I urge you… in view of God’s mercy, to offer your bodies as a living sacrifice, holy and pleasing to God—this is your true and proper worship.”
-(Romans 12:2)
+From self-focus to service: Because a life transformed by God’s mercy naturally becomes a life poured out for God’s glory and others’ good, Paul urges us, “in view of God’s mercy, to offer your bodies as a living sacrifice, holy and pleasing to God—this is your true and proper worship” (Romans 12:1).

-From conflict to community: Because the gospel that reconciles us to God also calls us to be reconciled to each other.
-“Make every effort to do what leads to peace and to mutual edification."
-(Romans 14:19)
+From conflict to community: The gospel that reconciles us to God also calls us to be reconciled to each other, so we “make every effort to do what leads to peace and to mutual edification” (Romans 14:19).

 What will God do in you through Romans?

-Maybe He'll move you from self-reliance to deeper trust.
+Maybe He will move you from self-reliance to deeper trust.

 From discouragement to renewed hope.